• Skip to primary navigation

 Instructions

-• Sauté the Garlic: Heat the oil in a wok or large skillet over medium heat.
+• Sauté the garlic: Heat the oil in a wok or large pan over medium-high heat.
 Add the minced garlic and sauté until fragrant, being careful not to burn it.

-• Add the stems: Stir-fry the kangkong stems for about a minute or until they start to become tender.
+• Add the stems: Stir-fry the tough stems first for about a minute, or until they begin to soften.
+You can add a splash of water to help them cook through.

 • Add the leaves: Add the kangkong leaves and continue to stir-fry for 1-2 minutes, or until the leaves are wilted and everything is cooked through.
-Season with salt and pepper to taste.
-Turn off the heat.
+Season with salt and pepper to taste, then turn off the heat.

-• Garnish your Stir-Fried Kangkong with fried garlic or shallots, if desired.
+• Garnish your stir-fried kangkong with fried garlic or shallots.
 Serve and enjoy!

 Notes